jamessud/jamessud.github.io/_projects/words_10_sandstone.md

 <br/><br/>

 Image: Part of the Cliff, Georgia O’Keeffe.
 Oil on canvas, 1946.
-Georgia O'Keeffe Museum, Gift of The Georgia O’Keeffe Foundation.